Editorial Staff for 2018-2019

 Editor in Chief

-A Connecticut native, Natalie Schriefer is currently pursing her MFA in fiction.
-Her short stories, poetry, and personal essays have been published in both print and online journals such as Nanoism, Penworks, 1:1000, and MTV, among others.
-She is a regular contributor on Pop Culture Uncovered and also writes for her self-awareness blog.
-She works as a freelance writer and editor.
+Natalie is currently pursing her MFA in fiction.
+She works as a freelance writer and editor and manages local magazine Trumbull Neighbors.
+Her short stories, poetry, and personal essays have been published in both print and online journals such as Nanoism, Penworks, 1:1000, and with MTV, among others.
+Her current project and thesis is a young adult novel dealing with gender stereotypes and, also, riding dirt bikes.

 Cole Depuy grew up in Sandy Hook, CT with his three younger brothers.
 Slam poetry and rap music were his first inspirations to creative writing as a kid.
 He studied English at the University of Vermont and graduated in 2013.
 His favorite genres to write are lyrical poetry and thriller fiction.

 A Queens boy and New Yorker at heart, Giovanni now lives by the shores of CT.
 He's making progress on an MFA in Creative Writing, and working on a collection of semi-autobiographical stories, titled The Bean Bandit, which details the transition from waiting tables in a ratty, dead-end, 50's themed diner to bartending at a five-star restaurant.
 He's also writing a fantasy novel titled Bungeye, which follows a lonely wanderer, a simple shoemaker, a starving father, and the father's observant, young daughter in a story which unites regular yet extraordinary people so they may confront a ship-sized, ocularly-challenged fish.